vincode-io/FeedCurator/README.md

 feed for you
 - Automatic population of feed details: Title, URL, and Home Page
 - Drag and drop rearrangement of feeds
-- Free publishing of OPML files using Github Gist (in development)
+- Free publishing of OPML files using Github Gist
-- Easy submission to Feed Compass for inclusing in future release (in development)
+- Easy submission to Feed Compass for inclusion in Feed Compass

 ## Feedback